Deep Learning Convective Flow Using Conditional Generative Adversarial Networks

-In recent years, deep learning is making great progress in almost all fields\cite{alom2018history}.
-Unlike traditional machine learning which uses handmade features by a series of feature extraction algorithms, in case of deep learning the features are learned automatically and are represented hierarchically in multiple levels through analyzing massive dataset.
-In physics and engineering community, deep learning has introduced transformative solutions across diverse scientific disciplines\cite{schaeffer2017learning, rudy2017data,raissi2017physics, brunton2016discovering, Mosser_2017, tompson2016accelerating, Xie_2018, farimani2017deep}.
-However, most works are usually task-specific and still rely on the understanding of underlying physical rules.
-In this paper, we propose FluidGAN model that is capable of inferring underlying physics, and could directly predict stationary and time-dependent multi-physical phenomena using certain boundary conditions and initial conditions with both high accuracy and high speed, given sufficient computational or experimental data.
+In recent years, deep learning has been making significant progress in almost all fields\cite{alom2018history}.
+Unlike traditional machine learning, which uses handmade features by a series of feature extraction algorithms, in the case of deep learning, the features are learned automatically and are represented hierarchically in multiple levels through analyzing massive datasets.
+In physics and engineering community, deep learning has introduced transformative solutions across diverse scientific disciplines\cite{brunton2016discovering, schaeffer2017learning, rudy2017data, mei2017mechanics, raissi2017physics, shen2023fishrecgan, fu2021transformer, Mosser_2017, tompson2016accelerating,teng2021sketch2vis, Xie_2018, farimani2017deep}.
+However, most works are usually task-specific and still rely on understanding underlying physical rules.
+In this paper, we propose a FluidGAN model capable of inferring underlying physics and could directly predict stationary and time-dependent multi-physical phenomena using certain boundary conditions and initial conditions with both high accuracy and high speed, given sufficient computational or experimental data.
 Neither Navier-Stokes nor energy transport equations were given to the model.
-By using the conditional Generative Adversarial Network (cGAN)\cite{goodfellow2014generative, radford2015unsupervised, isola2017image}, a generator $G$, which trained adversarially with a discriminator $D$, could capture the distribution from multi-physics training data and make prediction $G(x, z)$ directly using condition $x$ and random noise $z$.
+By using the conditional Generative Adversarial Network (cGAN)\cite{goodfellow2014generative, radford2015unsupervised, isola2017image}, a generator $G$, which trained adversarially with a discriminator $D$, could capture the distribution from multiphysics training data and make prediction $G(x, z)$ directly using condition $x$ and random noise $z$.
 Our results show that, although not required to do, our FluidGAN model could learn the pressure-momentum and energy-momentum couplings in convective transport.
-This generic FluidGAN model could be possibly applied to many physical problems, both computationally and experimentally, in both complex system prediction and physical law discovery.
+This generic FluidGAN model could be applied to many physical problems, both computationally and experimentally, in complex system prediction and physical law discovery.